Re-Thinking Inverse Graphics With Large Language Models: Abstract

 \section{Abstract}

 Inverse graphics -- the task of \textit{inverting} an image into physical variables that, when rendered, enable reproduction of the observed scene -- is a fundamental challenge in computer vision and graphics.
-Disentangling an image into its constituent elements, such as the shape, color, and material properties of the objects of the 3D scene that produced it, requires a comprehensive understanding of the environment.
-This requirement limits the ability of existing carefully engineered approaches to generalize across domains.
-Inspired by the zero-shot ability of large language models (LLMs) to generalize to novel contexts, we investigate the possibility of leveraging the broad world knowledge encoded in such models in solving inverse-graphics problems.
+Successfully disentangling an image into its constituent elements, such as the shape, color, and material properties of the objects of the 3D scene that produced it, requires a comprehensive understanding of the environment.
+This complexity limits the ability of existing carefully engineered approaches to generalize across domains.
+Inspired by the zero-shot ability of large language models (LLMs) to generalize to novel contexts, we investigate the possibility of leveraging the broad world knowledge encoded in such models to solve inverse-graphics problems.
 To this end, we propose the Inverse-Graphics Large Language Model (\mbox{\textit{IG-LLM}}), an inverse-graphics framework centered around an LLM, that autoregressively decodes a visual embedding into a structured, compositional 3D-scene representation.
 We incorporate a frozen pre-trained visual encoder and a continuous numeric head to enable end-to-end training.
-Through our investigation, we demonstrate the potential of LLMs to facilitate inverse graphics through next-token prediction, without the use of image-space supervision.
-Our analysis opens up new possibilities for precise spatial reasoning about images that exploit the visual knowledge of LLMs.
-We will release our code and data to ensure the reproducibility of our investigation and to facilitate future research at \hbox{\url{https://ig-llm.is.tue.mpg.de/}}
+Through our investigation, we demonstrate the potential of LLMs to facilitate inverse graphics through next-token prediction, without the application of image-space supervision.
+Our analysis enables new possibilities for precise spatial reasoning about images that exploit the visual knowledge of LLMs.
+We release our code and data at \url{https://ig-llm.is.tue.mpg.de/} to ensure the reproducibility of our investigation and to facilitate future research.